-8 IPV6 PROVISIONING
+8 IPV6 PROVISIONING12

 IPv4 address space is nearly exhausted.
-The IANA pool of free IPv4 address space is expected to be completely depleted before customers have been fully migrated to IPv6.
+The IANA pool of free IPv4 address space is completely depleted and customers have yet to be fully migrated to IPv6.
 The features necessary to facilitate transition to IPv6 are described in the following sections.

-The normative requirements of this section are mandatory for an eRouter that implements the IPv6 Protocol Enabled Mode and/or the Dual IP Protocol Enabled Mode, as defined in Section 6.
+The normative requirements of this section are mandatory for an eRouter that implements the IPv6 Protocol.

-After the CM has completed provisioning, if the eRouter is operating in the IPv6 Protocol Enabled Mode or the Dual IP Protocol Enabled Mode, the eRouter MUST use DHCPv6 [RFC 3315] in order to obtain an IP address for its Operator-Facing IP Interface and any other parameters needed to establish IP connectivity, as illustrated in Figure 8-1.
+After the CM has completed provisioning, if the eRouter is operating in either IPv6 Protocol Enabled Mode or Dual IP Protocol Enabled Mode as defined in Section 6, the eRouter MUST use DHCPv6 [RFC 3315] in order to obtain an IP address for its Operator-Facing IP Interface and any other parameters needed to establish IP connectivity, as illustrated in Figure 8-1.
+The eRouter MUST use DHCPv6 prefix delegation [RFC 3633] in order to obtain an IPv6 prefix for the eRouter's Customer-Facing IP Interfaces and any downstream internal routers (IRs), as well as any other parameters needed to establish IPv6 connectivity within the home or office network.